 The Queen Of Black Magic doesn’t hold back on the violence.
 Or the kind of old school gross-out scenes involving all manner of creepy crawlies.
 The kind that vintage Hong Kong horror films were known for.
 Only the bugs crawling in and out of mouths and other orifices are CGI, not real ones.
 Though the ones seen simply crawling on people look like the real thing.

 But The Queen Of Black Magic is more than just a simple gross-out film.
 The first act set up characters you care about.
 As a result, it manages to be incredibly tense and deliver real jolts, not just empty jump scares.
 The writer and director drew on images from religious comics, (the Islamic equivalent of Chick tracts), they saw in their youth for some of the scenes.
 The result is a final act that really got under my skin.

 But amidst all the shocks and gore, as the plot peels back its secrets The Queen Of Black Magic reminds us that evil hides in plain sight.
 And greatest horrors are those that people inflict on each other.
 And it’s those kinds of horrors that spawned the supernatural carnage on display.

 Not a film for the squeamish or the easily shocked, The Queen Of Black Magic reflects back on Stamboel’s earlier films such as The Killers and Anwar’s Ritual.
 Dark, nasty, and very violent.
-It’s worth tracking down and seeing.
+It’s currently airing on Shudder in some countries.
+If it’s not where you are it’s worth tracking down and seeing.